The-HellBot/HellBot/README.md

 Copyright (C) 2021 [The-HellBot](https://github.com/The-HellBot)

-Poject [HellBot](https://github.com/The-HellBot/HellBot) is free software: you can redistribute it and/or modify
+Project [HellBot](https://github.com/The-HellBot/HellBot) is free software: you can redistribute it and/or modify

 it under the terms of the GNU General Public License as published by